v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/WxMaDemoApplication.md

 # Description

-This is the entry class for a WeChat Mini Program Demo application based on the Spring Boot framework.
-The class is named WxMaDemoApplication and is marked with the @SpringBootApplication annotation, indicating that it is the main configuration class for a Spring Boot application.
-The class contains a standard main method, which starts the entire Spring Boot application by calling SpringApplication.run, passing the current class name and command-line arguments as parameters.
-As the application's startup entry point, this class is responsible for initializing the Spring container and launching the embedded server.
+This is the entry class for a WeChat Mini Program demo application based on the Spring Boot framework.
+The class is named WxMaDemoApplication and is marked with the @SpringBootApplication annotation, indicating it is the main configuration class of a Spring Boot application.
+The class contains a standard main method, which launches the entire Spring Boot application by calling SpringApplication.run, with the current class name and command-line arguments passed as parameters.
+As the startup entry point of the application, this class is responsible for initializing the Spring container and launching the embedded server.

 # Class Summary